orcohents/ThePoolGenius/README.md

 # ThePoolGenius
 Goal: Detect the best hit on a pool game, when the image taken from different points of view.
-The program returns the ball and hole for the best hit.
+The program returns the ball and hole for the best hit. <br>
-Environment: Jupyter Notebook, Python, OpenCV
+Environment: Jupyter Notebook, Python, OpenCV. <br>
 Note that the program supports images of green pool tables, taken from a point of view which all the table (including all pockets) is visible to the camera.
 Final result: